QuantumPL/site/content/publication/Zhao2020/index.md

 - '0'
 abstract: Quantum software plays a critical role in exploiting the full potential of quantum computing systems.
 As a result, it has been drawing increasing attention recently.
-This paper defines the term \"quantum software engineering\" and introduces a quantum software life cycle.
+This paper defines the term "quantum software engineering" and introduces a quantum software life cycle.
 The paper also gives a generic view of quantum software engineering and discusses the quantum software engineering processes, methods, and tools.
 Based on these, the paper provides a comprehensive survey of the current